How to Find the Very Best Child Care for Your Family in 8 Simple Steps

 - Encourage reading by placing books within easy reach.
 Bonus points if the classroom is “print-rich.”

 - Build a sense of belonging by hanging art at eye-level and labeling cubbies with names and pictures.

 If children love their teacher, they’ll love school—and love learning.
 (Parenting wins!)
-Take the time to observe them with the children in the classroom.
-Are the children engaged?
-Do the teachers seem to love what they do and being with the children?
-Ask them what they love about teaching littles or, if you have a concern about your child, bring it up.
+Take time to speak with the teachers, looking for passion and heart.
+A center director can help you schedule a video visit or phone call with your child’s future teacher.
+When talking with them, do they seem to love what they do and being with the children?
+Ask them what they like about teaching littles or, if you have a concern about your child, bring it up.
 Their answers will tell you a lot about their passions and their openness to working with you!